fsspec/filesystem_spec/docs/source/features.rst

 on each open, to see if the target file has changed since it was copied.

-With the top-level functions ``open``, ``open_local`` and ``open_files``, you can use the same set of kwargs as the example above, or you can chain the URL - the following would be the equivalent
+With the top-level functions ``open``, ``open_local`` and ``open_files``, you can use the same set of kwargs as the example above, or you can chain the URL - the above would be equivalent to

 .. code-block:: python